seinecle/Belfast2015/public_html/readme.md

 - The trough of disillusionment.
 Well, big data is hard, costly, and does not cure everything.
 Some scandals might appear, people with this skill in their CVs don’t find a job as easily as they thought…
 - Slope of rationalization: heads get cooler, things calm down, expectations become more rational… That may be for the next 10 years for big data.

 This is the same for the digital humanities and data visualization.
-We are probably in the middle of inflated expectations, fuelled by funding agencies, editors at journals… we might have the digital humanities will revolutionize / displace / transform existing scholarships.
+We are probably in the middle of inflated expectations, fuelled by funding agencies, editors at journals… it might be the case that the digital humanities will revolutionize / displace / transform existing scholarships, but more probably this is just the play of inflated expectations.
 Hopefully, we will not be too disappointed and quickly reach the “plateau of productivity” …

 So the moral of this story is: don’t bother too much, personally I don’t, digital humanities and dataviz are neither hype nor hope per se, they are emerging trends that will find their place in the cultural sphere just like anything else.

 # 2nd short story: what is a good data visualization?
 This one is obviously a personal story because there will be elements of a subjective judgment, and there is much room for disagreement… but here is what I think is a good data visualization.
 There is a basic, minimum condition to qualify: you have to stay loyal to the data.
 I think it translates in three conditions:
-###**1) Fair and correct use of the visual grammar.
+###**1) Fair and correct use of the visual grammar.**
-This data visualization illustrates my point:**
+This data visualization illustrates my point:

 <p align="center"><img src="img/formatted/truncating.jpg"/></p>